cheningD/pluck_web/README.md

    - It also requires adding `SUPABASE_ACCESS_TOKEN`, `PRODUCTION_DB_PASSWORD`, and `PRODUCTION_PROJECT_ID` to your Cloudflare Environment Variables.
    - Alternatively, push the migration script to the production database by running `npx supabase db push`.
 This will execute the migration script and apply changes to the production database.

-By following these steps, you'll be able to connect your local and production databases, create and run a migration script, and insert the necessary `.yml` code into your project for updates in the production environment.
+By following these instructions, you will be able to establish a connection between your local and production databases, execute migration scripts, and incorporate the required .yml code into your project to implement updates in the production environment.
+For more detailed information, please refer to this [documentation](https://coda.io/d/_dBp351mf4BL/DB-Migrations_surjH).

-## ⏮️ Performing Database Rollbacks
+### ⏮️ Performing Database Rollbacks

 To perform database rollbacks (i.e., downgrading the database), follow these steps: